 A periodontist specializes in gum health and dental implants.
 Schedule an appointment with the periodontist to thoroughly evaluate your physical and oral health.
 You can expect a 3D CT scan to measure your bone volume and determine whether you are a candidate for dental implants.

 Regardless of the treatment options for replacing missing teeth, your gums must be healthy first.
-Otherwise, they will neither support a removal denture nor an implant overdenture.
+Otherwise, they will neither support a removable denture nor an implant overdenture.
 A periodontist will help you control gum disease and prevent it from further loosening your teeth and destroying your jawbone.

 When your gums are healthy enough, the specialist will coordinate your care with a cosmetic dentist to give you a natural-looking denture for the implants.